cran-task-views/MissingData/MissingData.md

     `r pkg("NIRStat")` for standard analyses of NIR time series.
--   *Epidemiology*: `r pkg("bayesCT")` implements various methods for simulation and analysis of clinical trials in a Bayesian framework that allows for handling and imputation of missing data.\
+-   *Epidemiology*: `r pkg("bayesCT")` implements various methods for simulation and analysis of clinical trials in a Bayesian framework that allows for handling and imputation of missing data. `r pkg("sanon")` implements a method for analysis of randomized clinical trials with strata that can handle MCAR data.\
     More specifically, `r pkg("idem")` implements a procedure for comparing treatments in clinical trials with missed visits or premature withdrawal.
     `r pkg("InformativeCensoring")` implements multiple imputation for